 We promote Reading for Pleasure strongly throughout the whole of our school community.
 We want students to enjoy reading a wide range of different books and be able to discuss authors, books and themes.
 To support this we have a well-stocked library of fiction to non-fiction texts for Years 7 -11 available to sign out and read at home.

 Our main school library is a calm space that has a wide range of fiction and non-fiction for students to read and borrow.
 The room is accessible throughout the school day and is well used, both in non-lesson times by students completing and printing homework or just quietly reading, and also during many lessons for timetabled classes.
-As part of the commitment to a school-wide reading culture, on Thursday lunchtimes the library is open only for reading and related activities such as our reading discussion group. Â
+As part of the commitment to a school-wide reading culture, on Thursday lunchtimes the library is open only for reading and related activities such as our reading discussion group.

 Because we believe that reading is so important in all parts of the curriculum, students in years 7-9 have a fortnightly library lesson to encourage their personal wider reading.
-This is led by their English teacher who will support with book recommendations and reading based activities.

 What is the tutor reading programme?